 Simply melting chopped chocolate in hot cream produces something wonderful.
-The ganache can be used warm as a fudge sauce poured over a cake as in the Pound of Chocolate Cake or used as a glaze or filling.–Elinor Klivans
+The ganache can be used warm as a fudge sauce poured over a cake or used as a glaze or filling.–Elinor Klivans

-The loveliest thing about ganache?
-It isn’t its satiny smoothness or its obscene richness.
-And it’s not that it comes together from just four ingredients or that it’s quick and easy.
-It’s not even that it has a fancy sounding yet easy to pronounce French name.
-To us, the loveliest thing is just how gosh darn versatile ganache is.
-When spread over tortes, it’s a glaze.
-When slathered over cakes or cupcakes, it’s a frosting.
+The loveliest thing about ganache isn’t its satiny smoothness or its obscene richness.
+Or that it’s quick and easy.
+And it’s not that it comes together from a mere four ingredients.
+It’s not even that it has a fancy sounding yet easy-to-pronounce French name.
+To us, the loveliest thing is just how gosh darn versatile it is.
+When spread over tortes, ganache is a glaze.
+When slathered over cakes or cupcakes, it’s frosting.
 And when beaten until it loses its gloss and takes on a billowy lusciousness, it’s a filling for cakes, cookie sandwiches, and truffles.
-That’s our take on Ganache Uses 101.
-If you’ve any notes to add to the syllabus, go on, we welcome them.
-We’d love to know in a comment below.
+If you’ve any notes to add to the syllabus for Ganache Uses 101, we welcome them.
+Let us know in a comment below.

 - 9 ounces bittersweet chocolate, chopped, or 1 1/2 cups bittersweet chocolate chips